25 Winter Salads You’ll Actually Crave After Trying Once

 Winter salads get a bad rap.
-It’s easy to see why, when you compare them with their summery counterparts—brimming bowls of bright produce, sweet dressings, and fresh, often locally harvested greens.
-But we’re here to inform you that winter salads’ blah rep couldn’t be further from the truth.
+It’s easy to see why when you compare them with their summery counterparts—brimming bowls of bright produce, sweet dressings, and fresh, often locally harvested greens.
+But we’re here to inform you that winter salads’ blah rep couldn’t be further from actuality.
 When topped with the right items and tossed in the proper dressings, winter salads can be just as delicious and addictive.

-MORE: 29 Copycat Recipes That Are Tastier Than the Original
+MORE: 29 Copycat Recipes That Are Tastier than the Original

 Whether you’re mixing greens with your toppings or placing them atop a bed of spaghetti squash, get ready to satisfy your healthy-meal craving in an instant with these warm and savory winter salads featuring ingredients like sweet potato, apple, and quinoa.